jvckdough/Glaucoma-Detection-Model-Using-Deep-Learning/readme.txt

+INFO AND CREDIT REGARDING DATA USED FOR TRAINING MODE:

 This data set is released for academic research use only.

 The data set has 650 images.
 The images are given in JPG format and the manual disc/cup markings are given in the Matlab MAT file.
 By loading the MAT file, e.g., load('001.mat');